11 Writing Contests for High School Students with Cash Awards

 Writing Contests For High School Students With Cash Awards

-If you are a talented writer, you can find plenty of contests that will allow you to submit your writing for consideration.
+If you are a talented young writer, you can find plenty of contests that will allow you to submit your writing for consideration.
 Many of them offer cash prizes and/or scholarships.

 1. Scholastic Art and Writing Awards

-The Scholastic Art and Writing Awards celebrate art created by students age 13 and older in grades 7 through 12 on both a regional and national scale.
-You can submit in a huge variety of categories and styles, and you can enter awards that have cash prizes or scholarships.
+The Scholastic Art and Writing Awards celebrate art created by students aged 13 and older in grades 7 to 12 on a regional and national scale.
+You are allowed to submit in various categories and styles, with the chance to win awards with cash prizes or scholarships.
+Types include science fiction and fantasy writing, critical essays, humor, dramatic scripts, and more.

 2. Young Lions Fiction Award